 The use of software to assist qualitative data analysis (sometimes referred to as CAQDAS or “Computer Assisted Qualitative Data Analysis Software”) is becoming more and more common across the social sciences.
+(See the lesson on organizing data for more on CAQDAS and related software).
 Such software assists researchers with routine tasks such as coding, categorizing, and annotating documents.
 Different from statistical packages (and as including “assist” in the name suggests), the analysis itself does not take place in the software: you, not an algorithm, make key analytic choices such as which code to assign to a statement.
 As a result, simply sharing some code or output does not satisfy requirements for analytic transparency.
-Nevertheless, the software can help you to make your work and your data transparent.
+Nevertheless, sharing some of the output the software creates may be one element in your broader efforts to make your work transparent.

 We offer here some suggestions on achieving transparency when working with CAQDAS software

 Most advice for managing qualitative data in order to facilitate their subsequent sharing is applicable to CAQDAS data: make sure the data have a clear organizational structure, write clear documentation during data collection, etc.

 As you collect your data, keep concerns about privacy and sensitivity in mind.
 As you identify information in your data that may need redacting, use the software to highlight it, so you can quickly re-locate it later on.
 Also consider tagging files that you specifically cannot share (e.g., interviews given “off the record” or signed consent forms).